-10.1.2.
-EPE Bit
+11.1.2 EPE Bit

 The EPE bit indicates whether the last erase or program operation completed successfully or not.
-If at least one byte during the erase or program operation did not erase or program properly, then the EPE bit will be set to the logical "1" state.
-The EPE bit will not be set if an erase or program operation aborts for any reason such as an attempt to erase or program a protected region or a locked down sector, an attempt to erase or program a suspended sector, or if the WEL bit is not set prior to an erase or program operation.
-The EPE bit will be updated after every erase and program operation.
+If at least one byte during the erase or program operation did not erase or program properly, then the EPE bit will be set to the logical 1 state.
+The EPE bit will not be set if an erase or program operation aborts for any reason, such as an attempt to erase or program a protected region or a locked down sector or an attempt to erase or program a suspended sector, or if the WEL bit is not set prior to an erase or program operation.
+The EPE bit is updated after every erase and program operation.

-10.1.3.
-WPP Bit
+11.1.3 WPP Bit

-The WPP bit can be read to determine if the \overline{WP} pin has been asserted or not.
+The WPP bit can be read to determine if the $\overline{\text{WP}}$ pin has been asserted or not.

-10.1.4.
-SWP Bits
+11.1.4 SWP Bits

 The SWP bits provide feedback on the software protection status for the device.
 There are three possible combinations of the SWP bits that indicate whether none, some, or all of the sectors have been protected using the Protect Sector command or the Global Protect feature.
-If the SWP bits indicate that some of the sectors have been protected, then the individual Sector Protection Registers can be read with the Read Sector Protection Registers command to determine which sectors are in fact protected.
+If the SWP bits indicate that some of the sectors have been protected, then the individual Sector Protection Registers can be read with the Read Sector Protection Registers command to determine which sectors are, in fact, protected.

-10.1.5.
-WEL Bit
+11.1.5 WEL Bit

 The WEL bit indicates the current status of the internal Write Enable Latch.
-When the WEL bit is in the logical "0" state, the device will not accept any Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, or Write Status Register commands.
-The WEL bit defaults to the logical "0" state after a device power-up or reset operation.
-In addition, the WEL bit will be reset to the logical "0" state automatically under the following conditions:
+When the WEL bit is in the logical 0 state, the device will not accept any Byte/Page Program, Erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, or Write Configuration Register commands.
+The WEL bit defaults to the logical 0 state after a device power-up or reset operation.
+In addition, the WEL bit will be reset to the logical 0 state automatically under the following conditions:

-- Write Disable operation completes successfully - Write Status Register operation completes successfully or aborts - Protect Sector operation completes successfully or aborts - Unprotect Sector operation completes successfully or aborts - Sector Lockdown operation completes successfully or aborts - Freeze Sector Lockdown State operation completes successfully or aborts - Program OTP Security Register operation completes successfully or aborts - Byte/Page Program operation completes successfully or aborts - Block Erase operation completes successfully or aborts - Chip Erase operation completes successfully or aborts - · Hold condition aborts
+- Write Disable operation completes successfully - Write Status Register operation completes successfully or aborts - Write Configuration Register operation completes successfully or aborts - Protect Sector operation completes successfully or aborts - Unprotect Sector operation completes successfully or aborts - Sector Lockdown operation completes successfully or aborts - Freeze Sector Lockdown State operation completes successfully or aborts - Program OTP Security Register operation completes successfully or aborts - Byte/Page Program operation completes successfully or aborts - Block Erase operation completes successfully or aborts - Chip Erase operation completes successfully or aborts - Hold condition aborts

-If the WEL bit is in the logical "1" state, it will not be reset to a logical "0" if an operation aborts due to an incomplete or unrecognized opcode being clocked into the device before the $\overline{^{CS}}$ pin is deasserted.
-In order for the WEL bit to be reset when an operation aborts prematurely, the entire opcode for a Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, or Write Status Register command must have been clocked into the device.
+If the WEL bit is in the logical 1 state, it will not be reset to a logical 0 if an operation aborts due to an incomplete or unrecognized opcode being clocked into the device before the $\overline{CS}$ pin is deasserted.
+In order for the WEL bit to be reset when an operation aborts prematurely, the entire opcode for a Byte/Page Program, Erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, or Write Configuration Register command must have been clocked into the device.

-10.1.6.
-RSTE Bit
+11.1.6 RSTE Bit

 The RSTE bit is used to enable or disable the Reset command.
-When the RSTE bit is in the logical "0" state (the default state after power-up), the Reset command is disabled and any attempts to reset the device using the Reset command will be ignored.
-When the RSTE bit is in the logical "1" state, the Reset command is enabled.
+When the RSTE bit is in the logical 0 state (the default state after power-up), the Reset command is disabled and any attempts to reset the device using the Reset command will be ignored.
+When the RSTE bit is in the logical 1 state, the Reset command is enabled.